Vaccine Information

 Canine Adenovirus type-1 and type-2

-These viruses cause infectious hepatitis and respiratory infections respectively.
-Hepatitis is a viral disease that is most common in young unvaccinated dogs.
-Clinical signs may include respiratory tract abnormalities such as discharge from the nose or eyes, coughing, or evidence of liver and/or kidney disease such as jaundice, loss of appetite, vomiting, to name a few.
-Adenovirus type 2 is an important factor in kennel cough.
+These viruses cause infectious hepatitis and respiratory infections, respectively.
+Hepatitis is a viral disease most common in young, unvaccinated dogs.
+Clinical signs may include respiratory tract abnormalities such as discharge from the nose or eyes, coughing, or evidence of liver and/or kidney disease such as jaundice, loss of appetite, and vomiting, to name a few.
+Adenovirus type 2 is an essential factor in kennel cough.
 Vaccination is crucial as hepatitis can be fatal.

 Canine Bordetella/Kennel Cough

 This bacterial infection can occur alone or in combination with distemper, adenovirus type-2 infection, parainfluenza, and other respiratory problems.
 Kennel cough is highly contagious and is spread through coughing, sneezing, and contact with infected nasal secretions.
-It is transmitted when dogs are put in close proximity to one another such as dog parks or if boarding or grooming.
-It is a requirement for boarding and grooming at Animal Hospital of Tiffin.
+It is transmitted when dogs are put in close proximity to one another, such as in dog parks, boarding, or grooming.
+It is a requirement for boarding and grooming at the Animal Hospital of Tiffin.
 We offer both an oral and an injectable form of this vaccine and will choose which is most appropriate at the time of your appointment.

 Canine Leptospirosis